sorcero/ingestum/docs/example-pdf.rst

 shapes, while keeping track of where (bounding box and page number) those components were found in the original document.
 We then generate replacements for those components, e.g., the Markdown tables.
-Finally, we swap in our replacements and then extact the text with our replacement components in situ.
+Finally, we swap in our replacements and then extract the text with our replacement components in-situ.

 Step 1: Import
 --------------